Claim: A loon appears on Canada's one-dollar coin because the original dies, featuring a different design, were lost in transit.

 According to an investigation conducted by the Royal Canadian Mint, they had been entrusted to a courier service on 3 November 1986 and were never seen again.
 The dies' being sent by courier was in itself a breach of accepted security procedures (transport of the dies should have been handled by a

-high-security outfit such as Brink's), but there was more.
-No one had asked the courier company representative who had appeared to take possession of the package for identification.
+high-security outfit such as Brink's), but there was more: no one had asked the courier company representative who had appeared to take possession of the package for identification.
 And both dies, the obverse and reverse of the new coin, had been bundled into the same shipment, meaning that whoever had the package also had the dies for striking both sides of the new coin.
 (The two sides should have been shipped separately to head off this possibility.)

 Although the Royal Canadian Mounted Police assert the dies were merely lost in transit, others believe they were stolen by folks intent upon minting their own money.
 With this possibility looming, the Mint undertook to redesign the coin to foil potential counterfeiters.
 They had an alternate Robert-Ralph Carmichael design featuring a loon on hand and quickly gained government approval for its use.
-Dies were cut, and the gold-colored dollars were loosed upon the Canadian public on 30 June 1987, meeting the schedule for the release date of the
+Dies were cut, and the gold-colored dollars were loosed upon the Canadian public on 30 June 1987, meeting the schedule for the release date of the original "voyageurs" coin.

 The subject of the coin's design prompted its own nomenclature.
 Canadians quickly dubbed the new coin "the loonie" (a name has stuck through the years), and piggy banks became known as "loonie bins."
 In 1996, the "toonie" joined the loonie in the pockets of Canadians as a new dual-metalled coin took the place of the two-dollar bill.
 Also known as "the queen with the bear behind" (Queen Elizabeth on one side, a bear on the other), the toonie gained its name from a combination of "two" and "loonie."